 The Royal Navy

 The evacuation at Dunkirk could not have taken place without the brilliant and courageous operations of the Royal Navy, expertly commanded by Admiral Bertram Ramsey.
-Ramsey was appointed to plan the naval and masterminded the operation from what had been the dynamo room in the fortress under Dover castle.
+Ramsey was appointed to plan the naval and masterminded the operation from what had been the dynamo room in the fortress under Dover castle, and gave it’s name to operation Dynamo.

 Perfidious Albion – British Determination

 After the failure of the Arras Counter attack, the British were single minded about evacuating the maximum number of British Troops.
 The French might have thought that the withdrawal to the coast was to form a defensive bastion.
 The British did not disabuse them of this until later.
-Alexander, the British commanders on the ground ignored the directive from Churchill that the British should provide half of the rear guard.
+Alexander, the British commander on the ground, ignored a directive from Churchill that the British should provide half of the rear guard.
 There is truth in the claims the British extracted the maximum number of British troops at the expense of the French who were left on the beaches.
+The memorials to the French rear guard at Bray Dunes is a reminder of this.

 Fortunes of War